 The real reason for this article is our reactions as “Muslims” to such attacks.
-A French friend of mine was telling me yesterday how awkward he felt when palestininian were apologizing to him for the attacks in Paris.
-I was actually expressing to him a pretty awkward sensation I had and I told him in advance that my English vocabulary might not be fulfilling and accurate to this sensation.
-And of course if he got me wrong I would easily as well quickly accuse his French English vocabulary).
-It was actually hard for me to say it, but I wanted to say it infront of a French in that particular situation.
-I said: “ the moment I learnt about the attacks, I was taken aback for an instant.
+A French friend of mine was telling me yesterday how awkward he felt when Palestinians were apologizing to him for the attacks in Paris.
+I was expressing to him a pretty awkward sensation I had, and I told him in advance that my English vocabulary might not be fulfilling and accurate to this sensation.
+And of course, if he got me wrong I would easily as well quickly accuse his French English vocabulary).
+It was hard for me to say it, but I wanted to say it in front of a French in that particular situation.
+I said: “ the moment I learned about the attacks, I was taken aback for an instant.
 I was watching the panic that was overwhelming the atmosphere.
-I definitely felt sad, bad, … but I also felt satisfied”.
-I was about to explain why, relying on the fact that he will misunderstand the word, thinking “satisfied” is not a word any normal person uses in such a situation.
-But he quickly said that he understands it completely and that was why he couldn’t understand why the Palestinians here were apologizing.
+I felt sad, bad, … but I also felt satisfied”.
+I was about to explain why, relying on the fact that he will misunderstand the word, thinking “satisfied” is not a word any average person uses in such a situation.
+But he quickly said that he understands it thoroughly, and that was why he couldn’t understand why the Palestinians here were apologizing.

 This was a moment, despite its severe damage, a moment of a global unification.
 At that moment I felt that everyone is becoming Palestinian.
-I was happy that my friend was actually a lot more tolerant than me saying it loud: “ those who did it were Muslims and this is just fine.
-We should ask ourselves why Muslims in France, if they were French are feeling this rage and hate.
-There is something about us, that we refuse to admit.”
+I was happy that my friend was a lot more tolerant than me saying it loud: “ those who did it were Muslims, and this is just fine.
+We should ask ourselves why Muslims in France if they were French, are feeling this rage and hate.
+There is something about us, which we refuse to admit.”

 But somewhere, going back to the beginning …

-The stigma of Islam and terror being attached in one phrase is not something that Muslims are truly not responsible for.
+The stigma of Islam and terror being attached in one phrase is not something that Muslims are indeed not responsible for.
 The whole “phenomenon” of ISIS wouldn’t have taken place or such an echo if it wasn’t there somewhere within Islamic teaching.
 Teaching is not about a book we carry and follow.
-It is about a whole education system that combines so effectively in our daily lives and strengthens what is known as “ norms”.
-I am not sure if other religions and cultures are really different from the Islamic cultures.
-But in this case I can only speak about Islam.
+It is about a whole education system that combines so effectively with our daily lives and strengthens what is known as “ norms.”
+I am not sure if other religions and cultures are different from the Islamic cultures.
+But in this case, I can only speak about Islam.
 The rush of Muslims to defend themselves from these acts.
-The loud exclusion from ISIS is not out of pure peaceful thinking.
+The loud exclusion from ISIS is not out of pure, peaceful thinking.
 As much as there is trouble in the west today.
 There is trouble with Islamic teachings that have been fostered negatively inside our cultures for decades if not centuries.
 I cannot point to when did this start and where.
 I do understand this Islamic pride that has been defeated after ruling half of the world for centuries.
-There is something about Islam that turned into an act of mystification from one side, and surrounded itself with conspiracy thinking from the other side, that it ended up isolating Muslims inside a wall of conspiracies aired with mystified history that eventually lost sense with itself.
+There is something about Islam that turned into an act of mystification from one side and surrounded itself with conspiracy thinking from the other hand, that it ended up isolating Muslims inside a wall of conspiracies aired with the mystified history that eventually lost sense with itself.

 The problem here is that we cannot blame anyone on this.
-I cannot even blame those Islamic scholars and muftis of the past century, because they contributed to the time they lived in. the problem is with us today, who insist on handling ourselves through the teachings of the past that in depth doesn’t have to do with islam in its basic teaching, if we agree that the Quran is the base of islam.
+I cannot even blame those Islamic scholars and muftis of the past century, because they contributed to the time they lived in.
+The problem is with us today, who insist on handling ourselves through the teachings of the past that in depth doesn’t have to do with Islam in its fundamental education, if we agree that the Quran is the base of islam.
 Those people worked effortlessly back then to explain, to put rules, whatever it may be that suited their time and undoubtedly was needed.
-When one sees that engine of mind- debates among scholars that went on to decades and even centuries to agree or defy or accept or denounce an idea, one cannot but respect how the Islamic mind was effectively working.
+When one sees that engine of mind- debates among scholars that went on to decades and even centuries to agree or defy or accept or denounce an idea, one cannot but respect how the Islamic mind was efficiently working.

 Today … Muslim scholars don’t think.
-They decide to adopt older teachings and apply it to today’s life and persuade us that this was God given choice.
+They decide to adopt old teachings and apply it to today’s life and persuade us that this was the God-given choice.

 When Muslims rushed in putting the French flag in solidarity.
 It was an act of telling the world we are not ISIS.
-But somewhere the hypocrisy of the act was overwhelming.
+But somewhere the hypocrisy of the action was overwhelming.
 How come a Muslim agrees that Muslims and not making a statement kill another Muslim in Syria and Iraq and elsewhere?
-Why did the Muslim world fell so easily upon the creation of Da’esh inside the Sunni –Shiites dispute this way?
-How can a Muslim sympathize to the killing of a French (in this case) and show no remorse to the killings of Muslims in Yemen?
+Why did the Muslim world fell so readily upon the creation of Da’esh inside the Sunni –Shiites dispute this way?
+How can a Muslim sympathize with the killing of a French (in this case) and show no remorse for the massacre of Muslims in Yemen?

 Why do we have to prove that we are not like that?

-The answer is as simple as that we need to look deep inside our own fears of Da’esh.
+The answer is as simple as that we need to look deep into our fears of Da’esh.
 Da’esh is an outcome of an education and a culture of tribal thinking, patriarchal systems, and conspiracy thinking that dominates the walls of our very own homes.

-We claim to be believers, when we really have so many blocks of rocks in our believes that has nothing to do with faith in what we claim faith is.
+We claim to be believers when we have so many blocks of rocks in our beliefs that have nothing to do with faith in what we claim hope is.

 I want to apologize for the continuous deterioration of the Muslim mind of today.
 I apologize for the ignorance that is so intensely built inside Muslim minds of today.

-It is not the “Islamic terror” that we need to defy .
-It is the terror in our everyday teaching of intolerance, conspiracy thinking, and mystification of the past that we need to defy ..
+It is not the “Islamic terror” that we need to defy.
+It is the terror in our everyday teaching of intolerance, conspiracy thinking, and mystification of the past that we need to challenge..